8 Brooklyn Men Accused Of Filing Fake Unemployment Claims In $2 Million COVID Relief Scheme

 NEW YORK (CBSNewYork) — Eight Brooklyn men are accused in a $2 million COVID relief scheme.

-Federal prosecutors allege the suspects filed fake unemployment claims.READ MORE: NYPD: Officer Fires Weapon While Responding To Robbery In The Bronx, Investigation Ongoing
+Federal prosecutors allege the suspects filed fake unemployment claims.READ MORE: 3 Killed After Car Speeds Past Dead End Sign, Plunges Into Newtown Creek In Long Island City

-Investigators say the suspects posted pictures of themselves on social media posing with cash they got from unemployment.READ MORE: New Study Finds Breast Cancer Patients Treated With Chemotherapy Didn't Have Increased Risk For COVID Infection
+Investigators say the suspects posted pictures of themselves on social media posing with cash they got from unemployment.READ MORE: 2 Killed, Several Hurt In Bloody Shootout Near Jersey City High School

-Six of the men were in Brooklyn federal court Wednesday.MORE NEWS: New York State Announces New COVID Safety Guidelines For Camps
+Six of the men were in Brooklyn federal court Wednesday.MORE NEWS: Pressure Mounting On Pharma Company Biogen To Give New Drug In Trials To N.J.
+Woman With Rare Form Of ALS

 The feds are still looking for two other suspects.